Race Against the Machine.

 Conclusion: Is the Race Against the Machine Coming Up?

-It is important to learn the difference between real innovation and apparent innovation.
-The apparent innovation is to offer what is already out there, just bigger, faster, and better packaged.
+It is important to learn the difference between real and apparent innovation.
+The apparent innovation is a quantitative change: offering what is already out there, just bigger, faster, and better packaged.

-The real innovation is putting together two pieces that were not originally meant to be put next to each other or looking at a problem from a new angle.
+The real innovation is a qualitative change: putting together two pieces that were not originally meant to be put next to each other or looking at a problem from a new angle.

 The difference between the two is like the difference between repeating a sentence faster and louder, and rephrasing the sentence using a sense of humor.
 Computers are terrible at detecting and producing humor (especially, sarcasm).
 And it will stay this way for a long time.